rezen/install-nginx-naxsi/README.md

 sets default configurations.

 ### Examples
 There are some example vulnerable scripts to test naxsi against.

-##### Todo
-- Have a bash script to setup the examples & configure nginx for the examples
+Once you are running vagrant (`vagrant ssh`) go to the examples folder and run `./setup.sh`

 ### Naxsi
 1. Learning mode